zbishop2002/CarefreeDockManager/README.md

 # Carefree Container Management
 ### Automatic Docker Container Backups/Updates - With Easy Discord Message Status Updates

 carefree-container-management is more or less a quickstart guide for a collection of FOSS tools which are made whole as a safe, and low maintenance auto backup/update solution for docker containers by an original script.
-These tools being, [Watchtower](https://github.com/containrrr/watchtower), for automatic updates, [docker-backup](https://github.com/muesli/docker-backup) a golang container backup script, and [Shoutrrr](https://github.com/containrrr/shoutrrr), which very easily enables discord messaging from the server for status updates.While Watchtower has Shoutrrr support built into the docker image, it can still be installed easily on the host for docker-backup.
+These tools being, [Watchtower](https://github.com/containrrr/watchtower), for automatic updates, [docker-backup](https://github.com/muesli/docker-backup) a golang container backup script, and [Shoutrrr](https://github.com/containrrr/shoutrrr), which very easily enables discord messaging from the server for status updates.
+While Watchtower has Shoutrrr support built into the docker image, it can still be installed easily on the host for docker-backup.
 Automatic backups and their discord status updates are acheived by putting container-backup.sh in your crontab.

 ### Shoutrrr Discord Notification Setup
 ![ ](discord-status-update-demo.gif)